 - when the PCF delivers the non-3GPP access network selection information, the whole list of non-3GPP access network selection information (as defined in clause 6.6.1.1) is provided in one Policy Section.

+- when the PCF delivers the Non-3GPP Device Identifier list, the PCF provides the list of provisioned Non-3GPP Device Identifiers (as defined in clause 5.X.1 of TS 23.501 [22] and in clause 4.15.6.X [3]) without splitting a Non-3GPP Device Identifier across Policy Sections.

 It is up to PCF decision how to divide the UE policy information into Policy Sections as long as the requirements for the predefined size limit and the self-contained content (described above) are fulfilled.

 NOTE 4: The Policy Section list can be different per user.
 One PSI and its corresponding content can be the same for one or more users.